opengauss-mirror/docs/content/en/docs/Toolreference/gs_check.md

     Specifies abnormal items that can be fixed.

+- --cid

+  The check ID is only used by the internal check process.

 -   --time-out

     Specifies the timeout period.
 The unit is second.
 If the user-defined timeout period is not less than 1500 seconds, the default value \(1500 seconds\) is used.